Financial Advisor Fees

-Let us consider one example to understand how to evaluate the cost of hiring a financial planner.
+Let us consider one example to understand how to evaluate financial advisor fees.
 Let’s assume you have $10 million in liquid assets.
 If you invest that money in various funds whose average expense ratio is 2%, then you would be paying $200,000 in annual fees.
-But, what if a financial planner advises you to shift that money into a passive index fund with a low expense ratio of 0.1% and reasonably good returns that allow you to meet your financial goals?
-You would have saved close to $190,000 in fees alone.
+But what if a financial planner advises you to shift that money into a passive index fund with a low expense ratio of 0.1% and reasonably good returns that allow you to meet your financial goals?
+You would have saved close to $190,000 in financial advisor fees alone.

 When does the cost of a financial planner not make sense

 If you have, say, $100,000 to invest, then you may be better off just investing it yourself.
 You can simply park the money in a passive fund or do some research and select an appropriate avenue to invest/save.
-Paying tens of thousands or hundreds of thousands of dollars in advisory fees makes no sense for you.
+Paying hundreds or thousands of dollars in financial advisor fees makes no sense for you.
 Such annual fees will far outweigh any returns that you make on your $100,000.

 There is a reason why wealth managers, who are a specific type of financial advisor, have minimum thresholds in terms of the portfolio size that they work with.
 The financial advisory activity is a full-time job for these professionals and it has to earn them a living.
-At the same time, it has to give a benefit to the client that far outweighs the costs of hiring a financial advisor.
+At the same time, it has to give a benefit to the client that far outweighs the financial advisor fees they pay.